luqin/react-component-tools/README.md

 * `component.name` - controls the standalone module name
 * `component.dist` - the directory to build the distribution to
 * `component.pkgName` - the name of the package that will be exported by the component (**must match the name of your package on npm**)
-* `component.dependencies[]` - webpack externals, array of common dependencies that will be excluded from the build
+* `component.dependencies{}` - webpack externals, array of common dependencies that will be excluded from the build
 * `component.less` - the entrypoint for the component stylesheet, if you're using less to provide one
 * `component.sass` - the entrypoint for the component stylesheet, if you're using sass to provide one